Police Officer Interview | Officer Nathan SpiesApril 25th, 2020

 Many of you have been asking us to conduct an interview with a police officer.
-We asked you what questions you would like asked and we put them to Officer Nathan Spies, who works for Oregon City Police Department.
+And we agreed!
+We also asked you what questions you would like asked and so we put them to Officer Nathan Spies, who currently works for Oregon City Police Department.

 We met Officer Spies in early July.
-The police officer interview lasted around 30-minutes, and, in that time, he cast some real-life light on what it’s like being a police officer in the United States; a realistic take on what’s involved and what candidates can expect.
+The police officer interview lasted around 30-minutes, and, in that time, he cast some real-life light on what it’s like working as a police officer in the United States; a realistic take on what’s involved and what candidates can expect.

 We’ve since received some great feedback from our readers and, encouragingly, how many of you have decided to arrange to meet officers in your own police department as a direct result of this published interview.

 This is advantageous for two reasons:

 - First, it’s beneficial for answering oral board exam questions.
-You can cite cases where you’ve proactively gone out to learn what a career in law enforcement is like.
+You can cite cases where you can show that you proactively went out to learn what a career in law enforcement is like.

-- Second, it gives you a realistic expectation on the career and whether it’s something that appeals to you beyond what you have seen or otherwise considered.
+- Second, it gives you a realistic expectation of the career and whether it’s something that really appeals to you beyond what you have seen or otherwise considered.

 For these reasons, we encourage more of you to meet with your local police department and, if you cannot arrange a sit-down interview, to at least arrange a ride-in where you can go around your department with officers and see what a typical day in the life is like.